vinifm/42_libft/README.md

 # 42_libft
 ### About
-<blockquote>Summary: This project aims to code a Clibrary regrouping usual functions that you’ll
+<blockquote>Summary: This project aims to code a C library regrouping usual functions that you’ll
 be allowed to use in all your other projects</blockquote>